zxhou/zxhou.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One abstract on brain-inspired learning has been accepted in CBME 2024! &nbsp;🎉🎉
+One abstract on brain-inspired learning for robotic manipulation has been accepted to CBME 2024! &nbsp;🎉🎉